 Forensic and Investigative Hypnosis

-The FIMET Techniques are ideally suited to anyone who has:
+The FIMET (Forensic and Investigative Memory-Enhancing Techniques) are ideally suited to anyone who has:

 - Experienced some kind of traumatic incident(s) and struggling to process (get over) and come to terms with it, and who also may be suffering as a result of the incident or experience.